djmitch44/SpadesGame/docs/srs_template.md

 ## 1. Introduction
-Invented in the 1930s Spade
+Invented in the United states

 ### 1.1 Purpose